German colonial projects before 1871: Peak trade and decline

 Brandenburg-Prussia tried to acquire other Caribbean territories to develop its slave trade.
 It attempted to take Crab Island in 1687, but the island was also claimed by several other European powers, and when a second expedition in 1692 found the island in Danish hands, the plan was abandoned.
 In 1689, Brandenburg-Prussia annexed Peter Island, but the small rock proved useless for trade or settlement.
 In 1691, Brandenburg-Prussia and the Duchy of Courland agreed to partition of Tobago, but since Courland was no longer present on the island which had in the meantime been claimed by England, the agreement was nullified, and negotiations with England yielded nothing.
 In 1695, Brandenburg-Prussia tried to purchase Tortola, but England rebuffed their offer.
 Likewise, England declined an offer to purchase Sint Eustatius in 1697.

 After a short period of prosperity a gradual decline of the colonies began after 1695.
 The reasons for this lay partly in the limited financial and military resources available to Brandenburg-Prussia, but also in the determination of the French to drive out an effective commercial rival.
 The BAC never had more than sixteen ships at any time, and between 1693 and 1702, fifteen ships were lost to French attacks.
 In November 1695, French forces looted the Brandenburg (but not the Danish) colony on Saint Thomas.
 In 1731, the Brandenburg-Prussian company on Saint Thomas became insolvent, and abandoned the island in 1735.
 Their last assets were sold at auction in 1738.

 The grandson of Frederick William, King Frederick William I of Prussia, had no personal ties or inclinations to sustain a navy and colonies and focused more on the expansion of the Prussian army, on which the greater part of the financial resources of the Prussian state were spent.
 In 1717 he revoked the charter of the BAC and by treaties in 1717 and 1720, sold his African colonies to the Dutch West India Company for 7,200 ducats and 12 "Moors".
 Frederick the Great invested 270,000 taler in the Emden Company, a new Asiatic-Chinese trading company in Emden in 1751, but otherwise took no interest in colonies.

-Between 1774 and 1814, :de:Joachim Nettelbeck, a popular hero, made several attempts to persuade Prussia to return to colonial politics.
+Between 1774 and 1814, Joachim Nettelbeck, a popular hero, made several attempts to persuade Prussia to return to colonial politics.
 Among other things, he wrote a memorandum recommending the occupation of a not yet colonised coastal strip on the Courantyne River between the Berbice and Suriname.
 Neither Frederick the Great nor Frederick William II seriously considered Nettelbeck's proposals.